2009 Budget

 YES - Newspapers (including inserts), magazines, junk mail, catalogs, phone books, flattened cereal boxes without plastic inserts, office and school paper.
 Stack and bind with twine or bag in brown paper grocery bags.
 NO - Waxed paper, milk cartons, plastic coated papers, hard cover books.

-YES - Cardboard and corrugated boxes, in separate recycling container.
+YES - Cardboard and corrugated boxes, please unfold

 DO NOT use synthetic cords or metal to bind or put in PLASTIC BAGS.